btconway/babyagi/README.md

 I did tinker a lot with agents like BabyAGI or AutoGPT and its derivates, using mostly gpt-3.5-turbo and rarely gpt-4.
 But anyhow, with new functions and concepts like smart internet search, involving summarization in chunks by LLM, or document embedding with Q&A retrieval my API rate went ballistic.
 And that's where I started looking for alternatives.
 Of course GPT is more powerful and has bigger context length, but using Llamas 100% locally has its own merits...

 I am sure I did miss to add some of the new required packages in requirements.txt.
 Please be advised that you will need to install some libraries manually using "pip install".

+## Planned upgrades
+  - Enhancement of report creation extension for full report parsing/changing
+  - Support for GPT4All models for task procedure and smart search LLM's

 ************************************************************